sinisterchipmunk/bot-away/README.md

 ## Disabling Bot-Away in Development

 If, while developing your app, you find yourself viewing the HTML source code, it'll probably be more helpful to have Bot-Away disabled entirely so that you're not confused by MD5 tags and legions of honeypots.
 This is easy enough to do:

-    BotAway.disabled_for :mode => :development
+    BotAway.disabled_for :mode => 'development'

-## Further Configuration (Mostly for Debugging):

-In general, Bot-Away doesn't have that much to configure.
-Most options only exist for your debugging pleasure, in case something isn't quite working as you'd expected.
-As shown above, these settings should be specified in a file called <em>config/initializers/bot-away.rb</em>.
-Configuration options available to you are as follows:

 ### Accepting Unfiltered Params

 Sometimes you need to tell Bot-Away to explicitly _not_ filter a parameter.
 This is most notable with fields you've